James DeGale: Relinquishing IBF title

+Retirement

 DeGale vs Eubank Jr.

 On 3 January 2019, an official press conference took place to announce the James DeGale vs. Chris Eubank Jr. grudge match, which would take place on 23 February at The O2 Arena in London, exclusively on ITV Box Office, as part of ITV's new deal with Haymon Sports’ Premier Boxing Champions.
 The rivalry between DeGale and Eubank (27–2, 21 KOs) began a few years ago, after a series of run-ins, from sparring one another in the gym to trading verbal insults across social media.
 Serious talks around the fight first began in July 2018 after DeGale vacated his IBF super-middleweight title.
 The last time DeGale had fought a fellow British boxer, until that point, was the majority decision loss to George Groves in May 2011.
 The fight was originally slated to take place in December 2018, however a deal had yet to be agreed.
 The possibility of the fight was first announced in November 2018 with PBC's plans to 'Invade UK Market', it was then stated a pay-per-view bout would be imminent.
 Eubank revealed he had been training in Las Vegas at the Mayweather Boxing Club alongside former boxer Nate Vasquez, who trains boxers and MMA fighters.
 Eubank said, "Instead of me going through the motions and trying to beat guys using heart and determination.
 Now we have strategy involved.
 This is going to take me to the next level."
 International Boxing Organization president Ed Levine confirmed their super-middleweight title would be at stake.

 Eubank Jr was ranked #3 by the WBC and #4 by the WBA at super middleweight at the time.
-DeGale was floored twice during the bout and lost the fight via unanimous decision, 112-114, 112-115 and 109-117.
+DeGale was floored twice during the bout and lost the fight via unanimous decision, 112–114, 112–115 and 109–117.
 After the fight, Eubank Jr said that he was surprised by DeGale's ability to take his best punches.
 DeGale did not attend the post-fight press conference.